“A strong marriage requires two people who love each other even when they struggle to like each other.”

 - Can’t cope with the changing personalities: Whether it’s an arranged or love marriage, there is always something more to know about each other.
 With time, people change.
 And couples have a hard time dealing with the changes in their spouse

 - Family issues: A marriage is a union of not only two people but also two families.
 Sometimes it becomes difficult to meet the needs, expectations and demands of both the families.
 Spouses accuse each other of not loving and respecting their family

 - Work stress: A stable economy is the backbone of a stable marriage.
 When both the partners are working, very little time is left to spend with each other.
 This leads to frustration and disillusion

 - Priorities and responsibilities: Once couples marry, life is no longer about each other.
 They have to take care of each other’s families, nurture their children and work for a better future.
 Amidst all this, escaping into the lovey-dovey world is a luxury which most couples can’t afford

-Now that we saw why couples face problems after marriage, let us take a look at the eight most common problems that every marital couple faces.
+Now that we see why couples face problems after marriage, let us take a look at the eight most common problems that every married couple faces.